alan-turing-institute/scivision/contributing.md

   }
 ```

+##### TODO: Preparing a scivision model repository
+For a guide on how the model GitHub repository linked to by the `"model"` key of your catalog entry should look, see [this guide]...

-#### Add a new dataset
+##### Adding a new dataset to the catalog

-Add your dataset to the end of `datasources.json`, with the following format, incrementing the data number by from the most recent entry:
+On a new branch of the scivision repository, add your dataset to the end of `datasources.json`, with the following format, incrementing the data number by from the most recent entry.
+After you are done, create a pull request with the changes.

 ```
   "data-XXX":{